"Phased approach": How to read EU Brexit guidelines

 Free trade will be a good outcome but Britain should not expect to get that if it seeks competitive advantages for its companies by state subsidies or by tearing up EU environmental or labour standards or setting itself up as a tax haven.

 "Any free trade agreement should be balanced, ambitious and wide-ranging.
 It cannot, however, amount to participation in the Single Market or parts thereof, as this would undermine its integrity and proper functioning.
-It must ensure a level playing field, notably in terms of competition and state aid, and in this regard encompass safeguards against unfair competitive advantages through, inter alia, tax, social, environmental and regulatory measures and practices.
+It must ensure a level playing field in terms of competition and state aid, and must encompass safeguards against unfair competitive advantages through, inter alia, fiscal, social and environmental dumping."

-"Any future framework should safeguard financial stability in the Union and respect its regulatory and supervisory regime and standards and their application."

 RIGHTS AND BENEFITS

 Britain cannot have a better deal outside than inside the EU -- that would be a slippery slope to others leaving the Union.
-The guidelines stress there can be no "cherry picking" from the benefits of single market membership without accepting freedom of movement for EU workers.
+Tusk welcomes May's acknowledgement she cannot "cherry pick" single market membership without accepting freedom of movement for EU workers but warns against her suggestion that Brussels open technical talks on trade in specific sectors.

 "Preserving the integrity of the Single Market excludes participation based on a sector-by-sector approach.
-A non-member of the Union, that does not live up to the same obligations as a member, cannot have the same rights and enjoy the same benefits as a member.
-In this context, the European Council welcomes the recognition by the British Government that the four freedoms of the Single Market are indivisible and that there can be no 'cherry picking'.
-The Union will preserve its autonomy as regards its decision-making as well as the role of the Court of Justice of the European Union."
+A non-member of the Union, that does not live up to the same obligations as a member, cannot have the same rights and enjoy the same benefits as a member."

 "BREXIT BILL"

-Britain must pay its share of potential losses from guarantees given by the EU, among other things.
+Britain must pay up on its share of potential losses from guarantees given by the EU, among other things.
 Until it leaves, the actual bill probably can't be calculated with accuracy.
-The main thing for the EU is to agree this year on a methodology of how to calculate it and then put the latest numbers into the formula when Britain leaves in March 2019.
+The main thing for the EU is to agree a "methodology" this year.

-"A single financial settlement - including issues resulting from the MFF (Multiannual financial framework - the EU's 7-year budget which ends in 2020) as well as those related to the European Investment Bank (EIB), the European Development Fund (EDF) and the European Central Bank (ECB) - should ensure that the Union and the United Kingdom both respect the obligations resulting from the whole period of the UK membership in the Union.
-The settlement should cover all commitments as well as liabilities, including contingent liabilities."
+"A single financial settlement should ensure that the Union and the United Kingdom both respect the obligations undertaken before the date of withdrawal.
+The settlement should cover all legal and budgetary commitments as well as liabilities, including contingent liabilities."

 "BORDER TROUBLE"